 The finer details - routes, accommodation and support

-You’ll need to arrive to Hotel Palau de Bellavista (Girona) on Wednesday 26th September 2017 by 19.00 for the compulsory event briefing.
+You’ll need to arrive to Hotel Palau de Bellavista (Girona) on Wednesday 16th May 2018 by 19.00 for the event briefing, wine tasting and welcome dinner.

 We have carefully handpicked the overnight locations to give participants maximum enjoyment and relaxation when off the bike.
 If you would like more details about each hotel, please follow the links below: